adas-team/ElectionsApp/src/firebase/INSTRUCTIONS.md

    - You should see a bunch of `Document <position> successfully written!` lines outputted.
 3. You've succesfully updated the candidate list.
    - The changes can be seen online in the Firebase console in `Database > Cloud Firestore > candidateList` collection.

+### Update Winners List

+#### Steps

+1. Manually add the candidates to the `winnersList.json` file
+2. Navigate to `src/firebase` in your terminal
+   - run `node importToFirestore.js winners`
+   - You should see a bunch of `Document <position> successfully written!` lines outputted.
+3. You've succesfully updated the winners list.
+   - The changes can be seen online in the Firebase console in `Database > Cloud Firestore > winners` collection.